MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 - Microsoft Flow US Government complies with all certifications and accreditations that US Public Sector customers require.

+Beginning September 2019, eligible customers can choose to deploy Microsoft Flow US Government to the **GCC High** environment, which enables single sign-on and seamless integration with Microsoft Office 365 GCC High deployments.

+Microsoft has designed the platform and our operational procedures to meet the requirements aligning with the DISA SRG IL4 compliance framework.
+We anticipate the US Department of Defense contractor customer base and other Federal agencies currently leveraging Office 365 GCC High to use the Microsoft Flow US Government GCC High deployment option.
+This option enables and requires the customer to leverage Azure AD Government for customer identities, in contrast to GCC which leverages the public Azure AD.
+For the US Department of Defense contractor customer base, Microsoft operates the service in a manner that enables these customers to meet ITAR commitment and DFARS acquisition regulations, as documented and required by their contracts with the US Department of Defense.

 ## Customer eligibility

 Microsoft Flow US Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities which handle data that is subject to government regulations and requirements and where use of Microsoft Flow US Government is appropriate to meet these requirements, subject to validation of eligibility.
 Microsoft's validation of eligibility includes confirmation of handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) Policy, or other government-regulated or controlled data.
 Validation may require sponsorship by a government entity with specific requirements for the handling of data.